What is Eyelid Surgery?

 After your needs and goals are assessed in a consultation, our office will be able to provide you with a personalized quote of your blepharoplasty expenses.
-If you would prefer to pay for your surgery over a period of time, Dr. Schooler and Dr. Irvine work with CareCredit® and Alphaeon™ Credit to provide patients with affordable plastic surgery financing options.
+If you would prefer to pay for your surgery over a period of time, Dr. Schooler works with CareCredit® and Alphaeon™ Credit to provide patients with affordable plastic surgery financing options.
 These healthcare lending companies offer qualified applicants a number of payment plans with low monthly installments to suit their unique budget.
 To learn more about our accepted modes of payment, please don’t hesitate to reach out to our practice.

 Please feel free to request a brochure on eyelid surgery procedures from the Santa Barbara Plastic Surgery Center.
 Contact us today for more information, or to schedule a consultation.